filipe-silva/FireflyIII.Net/generated/docs/WebhooksApi.md

 <a id="getsinglewebhookmessageattempt"></a>
 # **GetSingleWebhookMessageAttempt**
-> WebhookAttemptSingle GetSingleWebhookMessageAttempt (int id, int messageId, int attemptId)
+> WebhookAttemptSingle GetSingleWebhookMessageAttempt (string id, int messageId, int attemptId)

 Get a single failed attempt from a single webhook message.